MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/01-analyze-images.md

     ```
     pip install azure-ai-vision-imageanalysis==1.0.0b1
     ```
+3. If using Python, install the matplotlib and pillow packages for object and people detection.

+    **Python**

+    ```
+    pip install matplotlib
+    pip install pillow
+    ```

-3. View the contents of the **image-analysis** folder, and note that it contains a file for configuration settings:
+5. View the contents of the **image-analysis** folder, and note that it contains a file for configuration settings:
     - **C#**: appsettings.json
     - **Python**: .env

     Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your Azure AI services resource.
 Save your changes.
-4. Note that the **image-analysis** folder contains a code file for the client application:
+6. Note that the **image-analysis** folder contains a code file for the client application:

     - **C#**: Program.cs
     - **Python**: image-analysis.py